 The community-minded companies Made Possible By serves have a common experience, each receives numerous sponsorship requests.
-No matter the size of your company there are always more opportunities to invest in your community than the resources available.
+No matter the size of your company there are always more opportunities to invest in your community than resources.

 Most don’t enjoy turning down a request however, with clear sponsorship guidelines and a plan it doesn’t have to be an awkward process.

-Here’s how to review and decline a sponsorship request.
+Here’s how to review a sponsorship request and make the decision.

 Does the request and requestor fit your sponsorship guidelines?
 Start with clear sponsorship guidelines.
 With these in mind you are able to evaluate each request efficiently and objectively.